bchiha/DES_Adventure/README.md

 ### Click Zones

-These are areas on the screen where when the mouse is clicked (space bar), and the mouse is within a zone area, it will return the zone number.
+These are areas on the screen where when the mouse is clicked (space bar), and the mouse is within a zone area, `CALL MOUSE` will return the zone number.
 From here, you can determine what to do.
 A simple way to set this up is using the `RamZones` function.
 By placing the coordinates of the zones in a list.

 The accompany click zones with key presses, another routine is needed.
 Use `ZoneKeys`, same deal.
 Supply a list of click zone numbers and the associated `Amstrad` internal key number.
 See the Amstrad CPC manual to find out what key maps to what number.

 When creating Buttons, a Click Zone will automatically be added.
 There doesn't seem to be a nice way to remove this zone.
 Let's say the button is part of a pop-up window.
-What I did, was to put Zone creation in a Routine that I would call to re-initialise the zones, if the zones got messed up.
+What I did, was to put Click Zone creation in a Routine that I would call to re-initialise the zones, if the zones got messed up.

 ### Pop Up Windows or Moving Sprites

 You are probably familiar with pop-up windows on your current OS.
 DES has these, well not really.
 Consider the screen as a 2D canvas.
 If something is drawn over an existing drawing, then it's gone forever.
-Unless that is, you have saved the previous screen contents before writing over it.
+Unless that is, you have saved the screen underneath the pop up before writing displaying the pop up.

 Two routines handle this.  `StoreBox` and `RestoreBox`.
 If you would like to place a message window on top of the current screen.
-Like an info box, then before displaying that box, use the `StoreBox` to save the screen that will be overlayed to memory.
+Like an info box, then before displaying that box, use the `StoreBox` to save the screen portion to memory.
 Once the pop-up is closed, by clicking a button.
 Use `RestoreBox` to redraw the previous portion of the screen.

 I use these for my About, and Information Dialogs.
-Also, when moving the player on the screen.
+Also, when moving the player on the map.
 Before I move into a square, I save the square that the player will walk into.
-Once the player moves from that position, I restore the screen.
+Once the player moves from that position, I restore the map where the player was previously.
+Its fast and works well.

 <img src="img/screenshot2.png" width="700" style="border:5px solid black">